PierreSenellart/provsql/doc/TODO/README.md

 ## Contents

-- [`priorization.md`](priorization.md) : a cross-file prioritisation of
-  every open point, each with a concrete example, its **current behaviour tested on the installed build** (verbatim output), and an after-implementation sketch.
-Start here for the ship-order across all the plans below; the per-plan files keep the full design rationale.
 - [`bounded-treewidth-data.md`](bounded-treewidth-data.md) :
   feasibility study for exploiting bounded treewidth of the input data (Courcelle's theorem and its provenance refinement, ABS 2015 / 2017).